dhh1128/codecraft.co/paying-off-technical-debt.md

 Greetings from Colorado!
 I'm bored to death at work so I decided to browse your website on my iphone during lunch break.
 I really like the discussion of programming comments you provide here and can't wait to read more.
 Anyhow, awesome blog!

----

-Why you should use an IDE instead of vim or emacs | Codecraft (2014-05-13 10:16:44)

-[…] find it easier to generate momentum on unit tests, to eliminate fear of ambitious refactors, and to see their way past nagging tech debt.
-However, bigger concerns have kept me from pushing them hard in that […]

----

-Courage Counts | Codecraft (2013-05-31 08:33:33)

-[…] “Nobody will buy into the need to pay down technical debt.” […]

----

-Features are not chunks of code | Codecraft (2013-07-25 11:19:49)

-[…] never “done.”
-Sticking our heads in the sand to avoid this truth is a surefire way to incur tech debt, and not accounting for it with each release is a sin of […]

----

-How to make a const-correct codebase in 4300 easy steps | Codecraft (2014-03-25 11:44:42)

-[…] something right is cheaper and a whole lot less hassle than fixing an antipattern once it’s firmly entrenched.
-We’ll never get away from refactoring (nor would we want to)–but it pays to establish […]

----

-Technical Debt is not only a "Technical" Problem | On Technical Debt (2015-07-06 11:05:33)

-[…] To read the full post visit here. […]

----

-On Forests and Trees | Codecraft (2015-09-02 08:49:00)

-[…] One reason we don’t generalize is because we are being crushed by tech debt.
-We feel like we can’t afford it.
-This is a very real problem, but it is solvable–or at least improvable. […]